 The Unwavering Truth

 I will forever vividly remember all the times my addiction forced both of my parents to show me tough love.
-In those moments it felt more like the cruelest punishment.
-Being kicked out of their house, never being given a single cent no matter what the reason, being without a vehicle, my dad pressing charges on me for stealing and pawning off his belongings…
+In those moments, it felt more like the cruelest punishment.
+Being kicked out of their house, my funds being cut off, being without a vehicle, my dad pressing charges on me for stealing and pawning off his belongings…

 They didn’t ask to live that way.
-They weren’t the ones who were shackled to drugs and alcohol, but they lived in the misery of it as if they were; for my sake.
+They weren’t the ones with the addiction, but they lived in the misery of it as if they were.
+For my sake.
 And, for a very long time.
-Having their stuff stolen, having to lock everything up or hide it, having to walk on eggshells in their very own homes….
+Having their stuff stolen, having to lock everything up or hide it, having to walk on eggshells in their very own home.
 I hated being consumed by my own chaos, so no doubt they weren’t having a good time either.

-It's natural to want the best for the person you love; especially when you see them struggling with addiction, mental health issues, or any other recovery process.
+It's natural to want the best for the person you love, especially when you see them struggling with addiction, mental health, or any other underlying condition.
 We may find ourselves offering advice, making plans for them, or even imposing our well-intentioned ideas on how they should recover.
 But it's crucial to realize that this approach is often counterproductive.
 Here are some valuable insights I've gained along the way:

 “If an addict is happy with you, you’re probably enabling.
 If an addict is angry with you, you’re probably trying to save their life.” -Tiffany Jenkins